 The bus departed on time.
 In less than 40 minutes, we were at the base of Machu Picchu waiting in the chill for the entrance to open at 6 a.m.

 *Note: Dress to stay warm.
 The early mornings can be misty and chilly.

-If you succeeded in lining up in front of the entrance, as the gates open at six, you can rush in to grab some scenic captures of the ruins against the misty natural backgrounds before it gets crowded.
+If you succeeded in lining up at the entrance, as the gates open at six, you could rush in to grab some scenic captures of the ruins against the misty natural backgrounds before it gets crowded.